By Deb Gerish

 For both crafts, you can keep the layers separate, or form them into pockets or tubes, depending on what you do at each selvedge.
-Don’t twist the knitting yarns or weaving shuttles, and the layers stay separate.
-Twist them around each other, at one or both selvedges, and you’ve just joined the layers.
+Don't twist the knitting yarns or weaving shuttles, and the layers stay separate.
+Twist them around each other, at one or both selvedges, and you've just joined the layers.
 Double knitting uses this trick all the time for reversible colorwork scarves with the floats sandwiched between the layers (like my Snowflake Scarf above).

 Doubleweave, however, offers another design opportunity: switch layers to join them horizontally, while simultaneously switching the warp colors.
-The red dotted lines mark horizontal joins that are functional as well as decorative.
+The red dotted lines on the schematic mark horizontal joins that are functional as well as decorative.
 You can weave something like this tool holder.